North Sea oil IPOs had best take the plunge soon

-North Sea oil companies hoping to float should strip off and take the plunge.
-Sam Laidlaw, formerly boss of UK utility Centrica (CNA.L), is mulling an initial public offering of Neptune Energy, the driller controlled by buyout groups CVC and Carlyle, as well as China’s sovereign wealth fund.
+LONDON (Reuters Breakingviews) - North Sea oil companies hoping to float should strip off and take the plunge.
+Sam Laidlaw, formerly boss of UK utility Centrica, is mulling an initial public offering of Neptune Energy, the driller controlled by buyout groups CVC and Carlyle, as well as China’s sovereign wealth fund.
 His chances of achieving a $10 billion valuation look better if he moves swiftly.

 Neptune has some compelling reasons to nip in front, though.
 Brent oil prices that last year sank below $20 a barrel are back up near $70, buoyed by the post-pandemic recovery and a forthcoming supply crunch.
 Meanwhile, the influential International Energy Agency said last week that gas demand needs to peak around 2025 if the planet is to restrict global warming to 1.5 degrees Celsius above pre-industrial levels.